 The White Lion terrace at the Avon Gorge Hotel is a popular place to sit and enjoy afternoon tea or a beer while taking in magnificent views of the Clifton Suspension Bridge.

-Fun Things to do in Bristol – Arts & Culture
+Fun Things To Do In Bristol – Arts & Culture

 Bristol is famous for its street art.
 As you ride the bus around the city you will see many works of art by these talented artists.
 Nelson Street in the city centre, showcases works from the See No Evil project and is within easy reach for anyone without transport.
 One of the most famous artists is the elusive Banksy and you will find one of his works (Well Hung Lover) on the side of a building on Park Street.